alexzaworski/react-codepen-prefill-embed/README.md

 > CodePen Prefill Embeds are designed to render that code for you in a safe and isolated environment to help your users see, understand, and play with it more easily.

-This wrapper might be a good fit for you if you're already using React to power something like a blog (maybe with [Gatsby](https://www.gatsbyjs.org/) or [Next.js](https://www.gatsbyjs.org/)) and don't wanna fuss about things like [escaping markup](https://blog.codepen.io/documentation/prefill-embeds/#what-could-go-wrong-2).
+This wrapper might be a good fit for you if you're already using React to power something like a blog (maybe with [Gatsby](https://www.gatsbyjs.org/) or [Next.js](https://www.gatsbyjs.org/)) and don't wanna fuss about with things like [escaping markup](https://blog.codepen.io/documentation/prefill-embeds/#what-could-go-wrong-2).

 ## Installation